 12. Ski at Whitefish Mountain Resort

-For things to do in Whitefish in winter, going downhill skiing is a great option.
+For another one of the many amazing things to do in Whitefish in winter, going downhill skiing is a great option.
 In fact, it’s a top-rated ski town in the United States.
 The Whitefish Mountain Resort has over 3000 acres of terrain and 300 named runs.

 There’s something for every level of skier or snowboarder here.
 You can even take a break and enjoy the stunning views of the Flathead Valley.